libp2p/blog/src/_blog/aut-tls.md

 [Interplanetary Shipyard](https://blog.ipfs.tech/shipyard-hello-world/) is excited to announce [AutoTLS](https://registration.libp2p.direct/), a new service that automates the issuance of Let's Encrypt wildcard TLS certificates for libp2p nodes.

-This is a major leap for the libp2p ecosystem, because it allows connectivity between browsers and libp2p nodes using Secure WebSockets, opening up a new class of use cases for libp2p that were previously cumbersome.
+This is a major leap for the libp2p ecosystem, as it allows connectivity between browsers and libp2p nodes using Secure WebSockets, opening up a new class of use cases for libp2p that were previously cumbersome.

 This blog post explores the use-cases for AutoTLS, challenges of browser-node connectivity, how AutoTLS works, and how it fits into the libp2p project and the browser ecosystem.